sundardm/Data-Wrangling-projects/README.md

 # Data Wrangling Projects

-This is repository of the projects done in the course Data Wrangling.
+This is a repository of the projects done in the course Data Wrangling.
 Permission has been acquired to make these works public.